A Breathtaking Campus – And Why it Matters

-We are lucky to have 200 acres of wooded land at our fingertips, and adventures in the Fairy Stream, the Farm or the school’s Children Garden are frequent.
+We are lucky to have more than 100 acres of wooded land at our fingertips, and adventures in the Fairy Stream, the Farm or the school’s Children Garden are frequent.
 But why is this important?

 Research has shown a host of benefits of being outside in nature, and these are just some of them: